greatgitsby/portfolio-old/content/projects.md

 This website is for my Servant Engineering project during my third year at Fox.
 We created a workflow and set of resources for teachers at a local high school to submit project ideas and have us create what they had envisioned.
 Feel free to view it at [gfuprojects.com](https://gfuprojects.com).
 The source is located [here](https://github.com/greatgitsby/gfu-project-site).

 # work
+## e&j gallo winery - aws guardduty alert and auto-remediation system

+I developed an alert and auto-remediation system powered by AWS GuardDuty, a threat detection service powered by machine learning.
+Personnel are notified via Microsoft Teams and compromised resources are contained or disabled when GuardDuty detects a new Finding, all in real-time.
+Implemented with Lambda, SQS, CloudFormation, Secrets Manager, and some vendor APIs to facilitate remediations.

 ## simple monitors - client dashboard

 I built a dashboard for Simple Monitors clients to manage their webhook configurations, authentication, and release channels.
 It leverages HTML/CSS/jQuery and is served by a simple Node.js application and it runs on a simple Heroku configuration.